GabrielFrat/GabrielFrat/README.md

 # Hi there, I'm Gabriel Fratucci 👋

-### Data Scientist | Data Specialist at B3 - BSM Supervisão de Mercado
+### Data Scientist at B3 - BSM Supervisão de Mercado

 I am a Data Scientist with over **4 years of experience**, bridging the gap between Data Engineering and Data Science.
 My career has evolved from building robust data pipelines to developing advanced predictive models that drive strategic business decisions.